Resilient-Labs/todo-list-2019-week05/README.md

 <img width="1481" alt="todolistportfolio" src="https://user-images.githubusercontent.com/88988494/134819674-605a4339-3735-40c3-b0a6-4a3cd6a0f340.png">

-# Tech Used: HTML, CSS, JS
+# Tech used: HTML, CSS, JS

 Link to project <a href="https://natashatorres.netlify.app/to-do-list/index.html">here</a>!